Entity resource statement 2014–15

 - maximising reuse of existing furniture and fittings

-- engaging consultants with experience in sustainable development where possible
+- engaging consultants with experience in sustainable development where possible and including environmental performance requirements in relevant contracts

 - maximising the use of environmentally friendly products such as recycled content in furniture and fittings, low VOC (volatile organic compounds) paint and adhesives, and energy efficient appliances, lighting and air conditioning, and